Last updated: Apr 21 2015

 - Locate the EPiServer.Find.Cms package and click Install.

-- Verify that Find components are added under References for your project.
+- Verify that Find components are added under your project References.

 Configuring Find for the website